Antetokounmpo, Bucks hold off Celtics, 128-123

 Antetokounmpo scored the first basket of the night and the Bucks never trailed.

-Milwaukee hit seven of its first 10 shots, including its first four attempts from 3, and led 36-20 after the first quarter.
+Milwaukee hit seven of their first 10 shots, including their first four attempts from 3, and led 36-20 after the first quarter.
 Brook Lopez had three of those 3-pointers and had 11 points in the opening quarter.
 Lopez finished with 16 points.

 Milwaukee set a new season-high with 76 points in the first half.
 The Bucks had a 76-58 lead at the break.